 Like the Olympics, Paris-Brest-Paris (PBP) is held once every four years and attracts the most aspiring athletes in their field.
 The next PBP will be held August 20, 2023.
 World-wide, keen randonneurs are preparing for this prestigious event.

 Since its inception in 1891 as a race, PBP has evolved into the largest and most inspiring amateur randonnée in the world.
 Over four days, thousands of riders from around the world pedal 1200 kilometres through rolling French countryside and festive villages.
 Spectators line the route, cheering and supporting the riders to push themselves to finish within time.

 While PBP is an individual ride and achievement, it’s great to feel part of a team.
-Audax Australia members have access to a fabulous and highly desirable team jersey and other clothing, an organised bag drop, and co-ordinated team accommodation.
+Audax Australia members have access to a team jersey and other clothing, and an organised bag drop on the route.

 Members can also join the PBP Australia Facebook group for discussion on all things PBP.

 Previous travel company arrangements from 2019 are not available for 2023.

 The PBP working group is seeking out a bag drop service for Audax Australia members.

 It’s expected you will book your bag drop service through one provider.

 Entry numbers have been limited for the 2023 PBP and all the available pre-registration places have been filled.